-Here Is How You Should Upgrade Your Professional Image
+Here Is How You Should Upgrade Your Professional Image If you want to be taken seriously, you need to be deliberate about your business style.

 Today's leaders should take note: Your professional image still matters.
 No matter how formal or informal the work environment, the way you present yourself has an impact.
 This is especially true in first impressions.
 According to research from Princeton University, people assess your competence, trustworthiness, and likeability in just a tenth of a second, solely based on the way you look.